llxisdsh/pb/README.md

   - FlatMapOf: the inline layout avoids multi-hop pointer chasing under cold states, yielding more predictable hit latency and smoother tail latency.
   - MapOf: extremely fast for hot data; with colder data and more cross-object pointer traversals, latency stability can be slightly worse than FlatMapOf.
 - Writes and contention:
-  - FlatMapOf: writes toggle bucket sequences and hold the root lock; under sustained high write contention, reads may experience bounded retries or slow-path fallbacks, and throughput may degrade earlier than in a read-optimized MapOf.
+  - FlatMapOf: writes toggle bucket sequences and hold the root lock; under sustained high write contention, reads may experience bounded retries, and throughput may degrade earlier than in a read-optimized MapOf.
   - MapOf: pointer-level updates with a mature write path; often easier to sustain throughput in write-heavy scenarios.
 - Memory footprint and density:
   - FlatMapOf: inline entries avoid “one allocation per entry,” but incur “hole cost” (reserved space in partially filled buckets); when V is large or occupancy is sparse, bucket size inflation increases baseline memory usage.